 Tarek Ghani

-Tarek Ghani is an Assistant Professor of Strategy at Washington University's Olin Business School, Nonresident Fellow of the Brookings Institution's Global Economy and Development Program, and former Chief Economist of the International Crisis Group.
-He holds a Ph.D. from University of California, Berkeley and a B.S. from Stanford University.
+Tarek Ghani is an assistant professor of strategy at Washington University's Olin Business School and a nonresident fellow of the Brookings Institution's Global Economy and Development Program.
+During 2020-2021, he served as chief economist and Future of Conflict program director at the International Crisis Group.
+He holds a Ph.D. in Business & Public Policy from UC Berkeley's Haas School of Business and a B.S. in Symbolic Systems from Stanford University.

 Awards/Honors